When we moved to Atlanta in January of 2009, it was to make a beat up 2 bedroom apartment a home in Atlanta's Buford Highway Corridor.

 At the start of our move to Atlanta in 2009, we both worked outside jobs to sustain our new life.
 But we found we had little time to really give how we felt led.

 We wanted to help kids with homework everyday.
-The needs was huge.
+The needs where huge.
 We wanted to serve them meals.
 Many of the kids were going home hungry.
 And the number of kids in our home began to grow rapidly.

 So we began raising funds through a missions organization.